Belthasaran/rhplay/docs/SCHEMACHANGES.md

 # Database Schema Changes Log

 ## Purpose
-This document tracks all database schema changes made to the rhtools project databases (rhdata.db and patchbin.db) as required by project rules.
+This document tracks all database schema changes made to the rhtools project databases (rhdata.db, patchbin.db, and clientdata.db) as required by project rules.

 ---